 Can I stain before caulking or chinking?

-over one coat, and then apply a second coat of finish the following year.
-2.
+1. Apply caulk or chinking over one coat, and then apply a second coat of finish the following year.

 What does the temperature need to be to apply caulk or chinking?

-There are a few alternatives to put in between logs that are a flat on flat system.
-1.
+There are a couple of alternatives to put in between logs for a flat on flat system:

-The first is to lay a bead of adhesive caulking on each side of the log; see Conceal, Puttylastic
+1. The first is to lay a bead of adhesive caulking on each side of the log; see Conceal or Woodsman Caulking.

-Economically, it is better to buy a 5-gallon pail; however you don't start saving money until you purchase two 5-gal. pails because of the cost of tools for pail application.
+Economically, it is better to buy a 5-gallon pail; however you don't start saving money until you purchase two 5-gallon pails because of the cost of tools for pail application.
 A 5-gallon pail is equivalent to twenty-two 29 oz. tubes.
-It will also depend on what the applicator feels comfortable with, caulking tubes or a bulk loading gun
+It will also depend on what the you feel comfortable with, caulking tubes or a bulk loading gun.